 A public access file will be maintained for copies of production order documents (after a production has taken place and all other applicable access provisions have been met) and copies of sealing orders, after a judicial officer has determined that production order documents are available for public inspection.
 The public access file will be arranged in chronological order and will include photocopies of documents available to the public.
 Members of the public have open access to the entire public access file and do not have to request specific cases.
-19 Reasons for Judgment Unrestricted access, subject to a ban on publication (see 5 above and 23 below).
-20 Record of Unrestricted access, unless in-camera or voir dire Proceedings, proceedings, then restricted to the accused, defence Case History Card counsel and Crown counsel. or Calendar Card, Adjournment Minute Sheet 21 Recording Log If a person is permitted to receive a copy of an audio CD or notes audio via File Transfer Protocol (FTP) in accordance with (Clerk/Recorder's the DARS policy below, that person is also entitled to notes) receive the Log Notes accompanying that proceeding.
-22 Recording of See reference to Section 6 - Digital Audio Recording Proceedings System.
-23 Report to Crown Access only to Crown counsel.
-Counsel / (Note: With the exception of the court administrator's copy Circumstances of the first page, containing the accused's name, date of Sheet birth and address, these reports should not be located in registry files.)
-24 Search Warrants Members of the public, including the media, can inspect search warrants, their Informations, the Form 5.2 Report to (see 18b above for a Justice, and documents created or filed under s.
-490 of Production Orders the Criminal Code (such as applications and orders for under further detention of things seized) if all of the following ss.
-487.014- conditions are met: 487.018 of the The search warrant has been executed; Criminal Code) Something has been seized as demonstrated by submission of a Report to a Justice (Form 5.2) or the things seized have been brought before a Justice of the Peace;
+19 Reasons for Unrestricted access, subject to a ban on publication (see 5 Judgment above and 23 below).
+20 Record of Unrestricted access, unless in-camera or voir dire Proceedings, proceedings, then restricted to the accused, defence Case History Card counsel and Crown counsel. or Calendar Card, Adjournment Minute Sheet 21 Recording Log If a person is permitted to receive a copy of an audio CD or notes audio via File Transfer Protocol (FTP) in accordance with (Clerk/Recorder's the DARS policy below, that person is also entitled to 22 notes) receive the Log Notes accompanying that proceeding.
+22 Recording of See reference to Section 6 - Digital Audio Recording 23 Proceedings Report to Crown System.
+23 Counsel / Access only to Crown counsel.
+Circumstances (Note : With the exception of the court administrator's copy of the first page, containing the accused's name, date of Sheet birth and address, these reports should not be located in registry files.)
+24 Search Warrants Members of the public, including the media, can inspect Juion munui search warrants, their Informations, the Form 5.2 Report to (see 18b above for a Justice, and documents created or filed under s.
+490 of Production Orders under further detention of things seized) if all of the following ss.
+487. 014 - conditions are met: 487.018 of the The search warrant has been executed; Criminal Code) Something has been seized as demonstrated by submission of a Report to a Justice (Form 5.2) or the things seized have been brought before a Justice of the Peace;